kadenloth/LokCloudBot/README.md

 You can create multiple config files for the same or multiple accounts.
 Just copy the `config_example.json` and edit the profile name and options.
 The command to copy is `cp configs/config_example.json configs/<name_of_config>.json`.
 To help you edit the configuration, here is an explanation of every field in the bot config json file.

+TIP: To edit on Linux command line, run `nano config/config_example.json` to edit, make the changes, then press `ctrl + o` to save and `ctrl + x` to exit.

 ```
 "profile":"default", # name of profile to be used in the logs
 "token":"<USER_TOKEN>", # your token